isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 (1) Today, under an open bidding allocation:

-a.
-The property would be listed on SPIO for at least 14 days.
+* The property would be listed on SPIO for at least 14 days.
-b.
-This is called the notice period.
+* This is called the notice period.
-c.
-Thereafter, there is a 5-day bidding window.
+* Thereafter, there is a 5-day bidding window.

 (2) During the notice period, either SLA or the MA, depending on which property is being asked about and whether it is under their portfolio, will also organise open houses for the property in question.

 (3) Once the bidding window closes, the tenancy is offered to the highest bidder:

-a.
-This is subject to the bid meeting the guide rent and satisfying other due diligence checks on the bidder.
+* This is subject to the bid meeting the guide rent and satisfying other due diligence checks on the bidder.

 (4) The Guide Rent is not revealed to the bidders (or their agents) in this process.

 (5) On Mr Louis Chua’s question as to the publication of tender awards on SLA’s website – the highest bid rent in tender and tender results are published on SPIO for 6 months:

-a.
-Ms Hazel Poa asked about the reason for this 6-month period.
+* Ms Hazel Poa asked about the reason for this 6-month period.
-b.
-The short answer is that after 6 months, valuations would be outdated as the market might have shifted, and the information is less market relevant.
+* The short answer is that after 6 months, valuations would be outdated as the market might have shifted, and the information is less market relevant.
-c.
-Therefore, it is no longer listed on SPIO after 6 months.
+* Therefore, it is no longer listed on SPIO after 6 months.

 {:start="73"}
 73. The second modality is direct letting: